cristivlas/sturddle-2/README.md

 4) Generate HDF5 file(s) from database(s) produced by any of the methods above: use `tools/nnue/toh5.py`.

-5) Train the neural net by running `tools/nnue/train-v3.py` (requires Tensorflow and optionally, the CUDA toolkit).
+5) Train the neural net by running `tools/nnue/train-v3.py` (requires Tensorflow and the CUDA toolkit).
 6) Generate `weights.h` by exporting model trained in step 5:
 <code>tools/nnue/train.py export -m <path-to-model> -o weights.h</code>
 7) Build engine (using `tools/build.py`, or by running <code>python3 setup.py build\_ext --inplace</code>).